What’s the difference between a speech impairment and a language disorder?

 A speech disorder usually indicates that someone has trouble producing certain sounds accurately.

 Young children who are learning how to speak will probably substitute, leave out, or distort normal speech sounds.
 For example, it’s not unusual for 3-year-olds to use the f sound for th in their speech: “I’m firsty (thirsty).”
-But that pronunciation would be considered an articulation error in a 5-year-old.
-This is a speech problem.
+But that pronunciation would be considered an speech problem in a 5-year-old.

 Language deals with meaning.
 Kids with a language disorder may have a difficult time understanding the meaning of what’s being said (receptive language issues).
 Or they may have trouble communicating their own thoughts (expressive language issues).

 Imagine a child who has good speech and pronounces words correctly.
-This child can still have poor language — trouble putting words together to express thoughts or trouble understanding the meaning what’s being said by other.
+This child can still have poor language — trouble putting words together to express thoughts or trouble understanding the meaning of what’s being said by other people.

 Speech disorders and language disorders may occur separately.
 Or an individual may have both kinds of disorders at the same time.

-There are milestones that can guide you when considering whether your child’s speech and language are developing typically.
+There are milestones that can guide you to help you know whether your child’s speech and language are developing typically.
 Most children, by their second birthday, have a vocabulary of about 50 words.
 By age 2 to 3 years, typical kids start understanding a lot more language than they can express.

 Here are some signs that could cause concern: